manuelarceaguirre/arce/how to make an h100/prerequisites.md

 ## Silicon Manufacturing Process

 ### Raw Materials
-    1. Raw Quarts (Silica Sand) or Silicon Dioxide Even though this is one of the most abundant minerals in earth, this one has to be of extremely high purity, very low trace metals
+Raw Quarts (Silica Sand) or Silicon Dioxide:

+Even though this is one of the most abundant minerals in earth, this one has to be of extremely high purity, very low trace metals
 This would come from Spruce Pine, North Carolina, USA literally guys in trucks mine it from the mountains.
 Apparently this is the place where quartz are the purest in the world so they are responsible for 70 to 90% of the global semiconductor grade quartz?

-    So the Raw Quartz end up in Refiners
+> So the Raw Quartz end up in Refiners:

-    2. Metallurgical-Grade Silicon
+Metallurgical-Grade Silicon
 Quartz is carbothermically reduced in an electric arc furnace (at ~1500–2000 °C) with carbon to produce metallurgical-grade silicon (≈96–99 % silicon)

 ### From Sand to Polysilicon
 Raw Quartz (Silica Sand)